Signal over noise.

 See the story behind the advisory view

-The Kulic Principle: Execution is not a mindset.
+The principle: Execution is not a mindset.
 Execution is a system.

 The Kulic Principle.
 Execution is not a mindset.
 Execution is a system.
 Execution architecture connects goals, ownership, governance, technology enablement, people capability, and value realization.